Empty homes and area improvements

 - Community safety and anti-social behaviour

 - Bringing empty properties back in to use.

-If you would like advice on any of the above please contact the Council on 0845 245 6000.
+If you would like advice on any of the listed housing issues, contact the Council on 0845 245 6000.

 Property Accreditation Scheme